This document offers the basic knowledge for installing , configuring and using the Product Builder component.

 Notice — For any reuse or distribution, you must make clear to others the license terms of this work.
 The best way to do this is with a link to the author's web page.

 If you require further permissions, for example to do changes to the current document and disctribute it to your clients, please email the author in order to acquire such a license and the source to this document.

 |Product Builder 3.x|

 |Joomla 3.1 and higher|

 |PHP 5.3 and higher|

 After downloading the package from our site, just install it using the joomla installation process.

-Product Builder is used to offer to the end user the ability to create his custom product (configuration) selecting products from predefined product groups.
+Product Builder is used to offer the end user the ability to create a custom product, selecting products from predefined product groups.

 So in order to work we have to create a set of Custom Products and Groups.